rfougy/riv.systems/cms/blog/personal/2024-12-3_fashion-therapy.md

 ---
-title: "Fashion Therapy: My Relationship with Personal Style"
+title: "AI Fashion Therapy: Why Do I Like Fashion So Much?"
 datePublished: "2024-12-03"
 section: blog
 category: personal
-excerpt: My take on the defining meaningless content and why we should make it more often.
+excerpt: An exploration of my connection between fashion, trauma, and public perception.
 coverImage: https://user-images.githubusercontent.com/77861258/208271929-cfc03d67-4089-4ad1-91a3-1deb3e30b57d.jpg
 ---

-I've journaled for 10 years, where I constantly reflect on where I am, who I am, and where I'm going.
-This morning, I was curious of my neverending infatuation with clothing and why I'm willing to spend absurd amounts of money on them.
-This led to a question that I couldn't figure out on my own: Why do I like fashion so much?
+I've journaled for over 10 years now, where I constantly reflect on who I am, where I am, and where I'm going.
+This morning, I was curious of my neverending infatuation with clothing and why I'm willing to spend absurd amounts of time and money on them.
+This led me to a question that I couldn't figure out on my own: Why do I like fashion so much?

 To answer this question, I decided to refer to the internet's favorite online therapist: ChatGPT.

 ---

+## Fashion & Trauma

 **Let's dive into it.
 You mentioned that you browse clothing online daily and sometimes feel that pull to go for expensive pieces impulsively.
 I wonder, what do you think draws you to fashion so strongly?
 Is it about expressing yourself, finding connection, or maybe something else entirely?**